 For Windows users, an antivirus software is necessary for maintaining a clean and functional system.
 Fortunately, there is an abundance of quality anti-virus applications for you to choose from.
-Keep in mind that the definitions, what the application uses to identify what is a virus and what isn't, need to be kept up to date.
+Keep in mind that the definitions—what the application uses to identify what is a virus and what isn't—need to be kept up to date.
 Most applications will do this for you, but it's best to check once in a while.